Sense of smell: Variability amongst vertebrates

 The importance and sensitivity of smell varies among different organisms; most mammals have a good sense of smell, whereas most birds do not, except the tubenoses (e.g., petrels and albatrosses), certain species of new world vultures, and the kiwis.
 Also, birds have hundreds of olfactory receptors.
 Although, recent analysis of the chemical composition of volatile organic compounds (VOCs) from king penguin feathers suggest that VOCs may provide olfactory cues, used by the penguins to locate their colony and recognize individuals.
 Among mammals, it is well developed in the carnivores and ungulates, which must always be aware of each other, and in those that smell for their food, such as moles.
-Having a strong sense of smell is referred to as macrosmatic.
+Having a strong sense of smell is referred to as macrosmatic in contrast to having a weak sense of smell which is referred to as microsmatic.

 Figures suggesting greater or lesser sensitivity in various species reflect experimental findings from the reactions of animals exposed to aromas in known extreme dilutions.
 These are, therefore, based on perceptions by these animals, rather than mere nasal function.
 That is, the brain's smell-recognizing centers must react to the stimulus detected for the animal to be said to show a response to the smell in question.
 It is estimated that dogs, in general, have an olfactory sense approximately ten thousand to a hundred thousand times more acute than a human's.
 This does not mean they are overwhelmed by smells our noses can detect; rather, it means they can discern a molecular presence when it is in much greater dilution in the carrier, air.